pavel-odintsov/fastnetmon/FINE_TUNING.md

 cmake -DCMAKE_BUILD_TYPE=Debug  ..
 ```

+Performance tuning:
+- Do not use short prefixes (lesser then /24)
+- Do not use extremely big prefixes (/8, /16) because memory consumption will be very big

 How I can enable ZC support?
 Please install DNA/ZC dreivers, load they and add interface name with zc prefix in config file (i.e. zc:eth3)

 How I can optimally use ZC mode?
 You should enable number of NIC queues as number of logical cores in load_driver.sh